-Notice of 2023 Annual Meeting of Shareholders Conduent Incorporated 100 Campus Drive, Suite 200 Florham Park, New Jersey 07932 location.
+Notice of 2024 Annual Meeting of Shareholders Conduent Incorporated 100 Campus Drive, Suite 200 Florham Park, New Jersey 07932 physical meeting location.
 You will not be able to attend the Annual Meeting in person.

-Date and Time: Wednesday, May 24, 2023, at 9:30 a.m.
+Date and Time: Friday, May 17, 2024, at 9:30 a.m.
 (EDT)

-Location: The Annual Meeting will be conducted virtually, via a live audio webcast; there will be no physical meeting www.meetnow.global/MKUUQNM.
+Location: The Annual Meeting will be conducted virtually, via a live audio webcast; there will be no

+Virtual Meeting

+Access:

+You will be able to participate online and submit your questions during the meeting by visiting www.meetnow.global/MTJ9P9A.
 Details regarding how to participate in the meeting online are more fully described in the accompanying proxy statement.

-Virtual Meeting Access: You will be able to participate online and submit your questions during the meeting by visiting